 Alongside the ambitions of this specific project, in 2020 Grosvenor launched a Community Charter called ‘Positive Space’.
 This aims to set a new standard for public engagement across our business and ensure communities have a meaningful voice in the future of their neighbourhoods.
 There are four strands of this Community Charter – Listen first; Open up; Make it easier; Be accountable - and it was our intention to ensure that this project meets all of them to the highest standards and that everyone has a say in the process.

-To find out more about the engagement programme, please refer to the ‘Statement of Community Involvement’.
+To find out more about the engagement programme ahead of submission, please refer to the ‘Statement of Community Involvement’.
 This is a document we have produced as part of the planning application to provide a summary of public engagement to date and explains how feedback received helped shape the submitted proposals.

 "What would you like from Grosvenor Square?" survey completed by 1,000 Londoners.